top of page

 Exhibitions include:

-1970 - Mansfield College of Art.
+1970 - Mansfield College of Art - two student mixed exhibitions.

 1974 - graduation exhibition at Loughborough College of Art & Design.